AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

   every expectation must be found in the tool outputs, and every occurrence in the tool output must have a corresponding expectation.

-  This makes sure that expectations are specified carefully and that the tool reports exactly what we expect.
+  This ensures that expectations are specified carefully and that the tool reports exactly what is expected.

 * For '``+``' items (.xcov outputs only), only the first of the previously described checks applies.
-Absence of an expectation statement for '``+``' on a line doesn't cause a test failure.
+Absence of an expectation statement for '``+``' on a line does not cause a test failure.

 ``/regexp/`` filters that select no lines are allowed and act as a no-ops.
 This is useful in situations where a single driver is shared across different tests.

-Non-empty intersections between different filters are "allowed" as well but eventhough sometimes convenient, they most often correspond to mistakes.
-The sets of expected indications just accumulate.
+Non-empty intersections between different filters are "allowed" as well but even though sometimes convenient, they most often correspond to mistakes.
+The sets of expected indications simply accumulate.